College of Europe: Allegations of sexual harassment and misogyny

 The French language weekly news magazine Le Vif/L'Express published an article on 21 February 2019 based on the testimony of former students from recent years.
 The article reported a culture of sexual harassment and misogyny at the College of Europe.
 Cases of sexual harassment and inappropriate behaviour were described in the magazine, including frotteurism, forced kisses and groping.
-Various students reported to Le Vif/L’Express that the administration observes a code of silence on this issue.
+Various students reported to Le Vif/L'Express that the administration observes a code of silence on this issue.
 Cases of inappropriate behaviours by the academic staff were also reported.
-Contacted by Le Vif/L’Express magazine, the administration replied that: "In some occasions in the past, some students have crossed the personal barriers of other students".
-On 5 March 2019, a former student of the College of Europe, published an opinion in Le Vif/L’Express magazine, stating that a culture of sexual harassment and misogyny existed at the College of Europe when she was studying there.
+Contacted by Le Vif/L'Express magazine, the administration replied that: "In some occasions in the past, some students have crossed the personal barriers of other students".
+On 5 March 2019, a former student of the College of Europe, published an opinion in Le Vif/L'Express magazine, stating that a culture of sexual harassment and misogyny existed at the College of Europe when she was studying there.

 In 2024, Politico Europe published an article detailing longstanding accusations of sexual harassment by an unnamed professor at the university.
 The article details that accusations against the professor had been logged as long ago as 2012, but that he continued to be employed by the university.
 The publication of that article led to the dismissal of the professor Olivier Costa, whose identity was revealed further by Politico after the end of the disciplinary procedure.

-Jungle comments by Josep Borrell

-In October 2022, EU's High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell made controversial comments in a speech to the College of Europe's new European Diplomatic Academy in Bruges.
-In his speech Borrell designated Europe as “a garden” and he called most of the world a “jungle” that “could invade the garden”.
-Federica Mogherini, the rector of the College of Europe was hosting Josep Borrell, who succeeded her in the function of High Representative of the Union for Foreign Affairs and Security Policy of the EU did not express any disagreement.
+European Diplomatic Academy procurement corruption allegations

+In December 2025, the Belgian police, on instructions by the European Public Prosecutor's Office (EPPO) and a Belgian investigating magistrate, raided the College of Europe premises in Bruges as well as the headquarters of the European External Action Service in Brussels as part of an investigation into suspected fraud related to EU-funded training for junior diplomats.
+The EPPO alleges that the College of Europe had prior knowledge that it would be attributed the bid to host the European Diplomatic Academy and purchased a new property based on this prior expectation.
+The rector, Federica Mogherini, as well as a high-ranking EU official and former Italian ambassador, Stefano Sannini, and a College of Europe staff member were detained as part of the investigation.
+On 4 December 2025, Mogherini resigned as rector.